-testing diagram
+Figure 5.4 Prox and Rapid Test Diagram

-The test setup consists of three compute nodes, running the above mentioned 3 VMs respectively:
+The test consists of three compute nodes, running the mentioned three VMs respectively:

-"PROX generate VM" runs on compute-A: This is the "traffic generator" VM for traffic generation
+PROX generated VM runs on compute-A: This is the traffic generator VM for traffic generation.

-"PROX looping VM" runs on compute-B: This is the "swap" VM for looping traffic out of the same interface where it came in.
+PROX looping VM runs on compute-B: This is the swap VM for looping traffic out of the same interface where it came in.
 This is the DUT (device under test) where the vRouter is running.

-"rapid jump VM" runs on compute-C: This is the VM where rapid scripts are installed, it is responsible for control traffic genaration and collecting results
+Rapid jump VM runs on compute-C: This is the VM where rapid scripts are installed, it is responsible for control traffic generation and collecting results.

-Hardware requirements.
+Hardware Requirements

-Here is a brief summary of hardware requirements for different VM:
+Here’s a brief summary of hardware requirements for different VMs:

-swap VM: this is where the DUT (vRouter) is located.
-Based on the test requirement a specific amount of hardware resources should be allocated and all applications that could unnecessarily consume the hardware resources should be removed.
+Swap VM: This is where the DUT (vRouter) is located.
+Based on the test requirements, a specific amount of hardware resources should be allocated and all applications that could unnecessarily consume the hardware resources should be removed.

-gen VM: In order to saturate the DUT, the traffic generator VM and the compute should be allocated much more CPU resources than the DUT.
+Gen VM: In order to saturate the DUTs, the traffic generator VM and the compute should allocate much more CPU resources than the DUT.

-Jump VM: no high speed VM is required, can be run on kernel or DPDK compute)
+Jump VM: No high speed VM is required, and it can be run on the kernel or the DPDK compute)

 Optionally, the generator and receiver computes can run on a bonded interface configured with 802.3ad LACP mode.
-This is a common configuration recommended in practical environment.
+This is a common configuration recommended in apractical environment.

-PROX setup in our lab
+Figure 5.5 The PROX Setup in the Book’s Lab

-By default, multi-queue is enabled on both Prox gen and swap VMs via openstack image property.
-You can refer to chapter 3 for more details about "multi-queue" feature and its configurations.
-Additionally, Rapid scripts also provides CPU pinning to protect PROX PMDs against CPU stealing by other processes and the VM Operating System.
+By default, multi-queue is enabled on both the PROX gen and swap VMs via OpenStack image property.
+You can refer to Chapter 3 for more details about the multi-queue feature and its configurations.
+Additionally, rapid scripts also provide CPU pinning to protect PROX PMDs against CPU-stealing by other processes and the VM OS.

-installation: manual steps
+Installation

-creating openstack resources.
+Creating openstack resources.

-As mentioned earlier, to perform the test we need two VM both running PROX.
-One sending traffic and the other one receive and swap it back.
-Same exact PROX application is running but with different configuration files.
+As mentioned earlier, to perform the test we need two VMs both running PROX.
+One sending traffic and the other receiving and swapping it back.
+The same exact PROX application is running but here with different configuration files.

-Apparently, the IP level connectivity is required in order for the two VM to be able to exchange packets with each other.
-In our case, the two VM will be spawned by openstack nova.
-Needless to say, all supporting objects and resources associcated to the VMs, like IPAM, subnet, virtual-network and VM flavor (size of CPU/memory/storage/etc), also need to be created out of openstack infrastructure, either from horizon webUI or openstack CLIes.
-A quick list of the common tasks are listed here:
+Apparently, the IP level connectivity is required in order for the two VMs to be able to exchange packets with each other.
+In this case, the two VMs will be spawned by OpenStack Nova.
+Needless to say, all supporting objects and resources associated to the VMs, like IPAM, subnet, virtual-network, and VM flavor (size of CPU/memory/storage/etc.), also need to be created out of OpenStack infrastructure, either from horizon webUI or OpenStack CLIs.
+A quick list of common tasks are listed here:

 create IPAMs/subnets/virtual networks